 Let us imagine that you have found Man United at odds of 11/10 with a bookmaker but the Red Devils can be layed at a betting exchange at 1.98, or a shade under evens.
 Because exchanges have no real margin, commission aside, they’re often considered to represent the true odds of an outcome.
 The power of market forces, combined with the wisdom of crowds, mean that many believe the odds at the major exchanges are about as close as we can get to learning the true probability of an outcome occurring.

 As such, there is a fair chance that when you are backing a selection at odds greater than the exchange, it is a value bet.
-Given that the chances are such a wager will affect the bookies’ profits, they are not keen on customers who only, or mainly, place such bets.
+Given that the chances are such a wager will affect the bookies’ margin, they are not keen on customers who only, or mainly, place such bets.
 Whether you think it is fair or right or proper, bookmakers like punters who lose and in particular ones who place bets that offer very bad value.
 Backing accas at 100/1 that should really be closer to 200/1, or taking specials on hugely unlikely scenarios that sound far more likely to occur than they really are will enamour you to a bookmaker.
 In contrast, hitting them when their odds are too big will not.

 In addition, customers who place arbitrage bets will also tend to utilise whatever free bets, offers and bonuses a bookie offers.
 Many of these can be used by savvy gamblers to give them an edge over the bookmaker in the long run.
 In short, people who tend to make arbitrage bets turn the tables on the betting site.
 The operator wants customers who lose but the cunning arber takes rather than gives.
-They only bet when the odds are high or when offers tip things their way, and in simple terms they tend to be unprofitable for a bookmaker.
+They only bet when the odds are high or when offers tip things their way, and in simple terms they tend to be fruitless for a bookmaker.

 Can You Avoid Being Spotted As An Arber?